Kathy Goudie

-Kathy Goudie is a former Canadian politician, who represented the electoral district of Humber Valley in the Newfoundland and Labrador House of Assembly from 2003 to 2007.
+Kathy Goudie is a Canadian politician who represented the electoral district of Humber Valley in the Newfoundland and Labrador House of Assembly from 2003 to 2007.

-She resigned from the legislature on January 19, 2007, after she was named in a report by provincial auditor John Noseworthy as having double-billed $3,818 in constituency expenses.
-Goudie, who attributed the double-billing to a clerical error, repaid the amount and was cleared of any criminal wrongdoing.
+She resigned from the legislature on January 19, 2007, after the province's auditor general, John Noseworthy, found she had double-billed $3,818 in constituency expenses.
+Goudie, who attributed the double-billing to a clerical error, repaid the amount and police later determined that there were insufficient grounds to lay criminal charges.